Stafford McDowall

-Stafford McDowall (born 24 February 1998) is a Scottish professional rugby union player for Glasgow Warriors.
-His usual position is at the centre position, though he can also cover at full back.
+Kenneth Stafford Iain McDowall (born 24 February 1998) is a Scottish professional rugby union player who plays as a centre for United Rugby Championship club Glasgow Warriors and the Scotland national team.

-Rugby Union career

-Amateur career
+Club career

-McDowall started his rugby career at Kirkcudbright Academy and Stewartry RFC then Merchiston Castle School.
+McDowall started his rugby career at Kirkcudbright Academy Stewartry RFC then Merchiston Castle School.
 He made a Glasgow Warriors U17 side in August 2014.
-From there he played for Edinburgh U18 and then switched back to play for Glasgow U20.
+From there, he played for Edinburgh U18 and then switched back to play for Glasgow U20.

-McDowall now plays for Ayr.
-He was Ayr's Young Player of the Season for 2016-17.
+McDowall now plays for Glasgow Warriors.

-He entered the Scottish Rugby Academy in season 2016-17 as a Stage 1 - 2 player.
+He entered the Scottish Rugby Academy in season 2016-17 as a Stage 1-2 player.